ferrislucas/promptr/README.md

 - `-d, --dry-run`: Optional boolean flag that can be used to run the tool in dry-run mode where only a prompt is displayed and no changes are made.
 - `-i, --interactive`: Optional boolean flag that enables interactive mode where the user can provide input interactively.
 If this flag is not set, the tool runs in non-interactive mode.
 - `-p, --prompt <prompt>`: Optional string flag that specifies the prompt to use in non-interactive mode.
 If this flag is not set, the default prompt is used.
-- `-t, --template-path <templatePath>`: Optional string flag that specifies the path to the template file that will be used to generate the output.
+- `-t, --template-path <templatePath>`: Optional string flag that specifies the absolute path to the template file that will be used to generate the output.
+Default is an empty template.
 - `-o, --output-path <outputPath>`: Optional string flag that specifies the path to the output file.
 If this flag is not set, the output will be printed to stdout.
 - `-v, --verbose`: Optional boolean flag that enables verbose output, providing more detailed information during execution.